Top-notch security, an absurd number of servers all over the world, great features and speed – all these factors make NordVPN a global VPN leader.

-Then we checked whether our IP address or DNS queries were leaking – here are the results:
+Then I checked whether our IP address or DNS queries were leaking – here are the results:

 This is the NordVPN-given IP address, meaning there is no IP leak.

-This is the IP address of a NordVPN DNS server (as you can see the two IP addresses are connected).
+This is the IP address of a NordVPN DNS server in Paris, France.
+As you can see, the two IP addresses are connected.